Snowpark Container Services¶

 Access data files in a Snowflake stage.

-All of this comes with Snowflake platform benefits, most notably ease-of-use, security, and governance features.
-And you now have a scalable, flexible compute layer next to the powerful Snowflake data layer without needing to move data off the platform.
+All these capabilities come with Snowflake platform benefits, most notably ease-of-use, security, and governance features.
+You also get a scalable, flexible compute layer next to the powerful Snowflake data layer without needing to move data off the platform.

 How does it work?¶